In re: Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation

 Yes, the Bosch Settlement includes those who timely registered and were verified as an Eligible Seller in the 2.0-liter Settlement or an Eligible Former Owner in the 3.0-liter Settlement.
 If you registered and were or will be verified as an Eligible Seller in the 2.0-liter Settlement or an Eligible Former Owner in the 3.0-liter Settlement, you are a Class Member here and will be eligible for an automatic payment if you do not opt out.

 Note that the deadline to register as an Eligible Seller has passed for the 2.0-liter Settlement.
-If you believe you would have qualified as an Eligible Seller in the 2.0-liter Settlement and did not identify yourself in time, you may still file a claim in the Bosch Settlement.
+If you believe you would have qualified as an Eligible Seller in the 2.0-liter Settlement and did not identify yourself in time, you may still Submit a Claim in the Bosch Settlement.
 The deadline for Eligible Sellers who missed the Eligible Seller deadline in the 2.0-liter Settlement to file a claim in the Bosch Settlement is May 1, 2017.
-Eligible Former Owners who do not file a claim in the 3.0-liter Settlement can also file a claim in the Bosch Settlement before May 1, 2017.Back To Top
+Eligible Former Owners who do not file a claim in the 3.0-liter Settlement can also Submit a Claim in the Bosch Settlement before May 1, 2017.Back To Top

 If you have not yet filed a claim in either of the VW Settlements, you may still receive a payment from the Bosch Settlement.
 If you file a timely and valid claim in either Settlement before the relevant claim filing deadline, you will receive an automatic settlement payment from the Bosch Settlement unless you exclude yourself from the Bosch Settlement.
 The claim filing deadline for the 2.0-liter Class Action Settlement is September 1, 2018, and the claim filing deadline for the 3.0-liter Class Action Settlement is December 31, 2019.Back To Top